Julián Calero

-Julian Calero Fernández (born 26 October 1970) is a Spanish retired footballer who played as a midfielder, and is the current manager of Levante.
+Julian Calero Fernández (born 26 October 1970) is a Spanish manager and former player who played as a midfielder.
+He is the current manager of Segunda División club Real Oviedo.

 Following a playing career spent entirely at the amateur level, he coached mainly as an assistant, including with the Spain national team at the 2018 World Cup.

 Career

 Born in Madrid, Calero represented Parla, Fuenlabrada, Atlético Pinto, Valdemoro, Alcalá and Coslada as a player.
-He began his manager career with the former's youth setup, and moved to Atlético Madrid in 2003..
+He began his manager career with the former's youth setup, and moved to Atlético Madrid in 2003.

 Calero combined his coaching with a job as a police officer.
 On 11 March 2004, he was on duty at Atocha Station and was one of the first police officers to respond to the 2004 Madrid train bombings.
 In 2025, he spoke publicly about the psychological impact this had on him.

 In 2005, Calero was appointed Míchel's assistant at Segunda División B side Rayo Vallecano.
 After the manager's departure to Real Madrid, he left Rayo and was named manager of Los Blancos youth categories; he also was in the staff of the reserves, behind Juan Carlos Mandiá and Julen Lopetegui.

 In October 2009, Calero replaced Juanvi Peinado at the helm of Alcobendas Sport in the Tercera División.
 He left the club the following May, being replaced by Alfredo Santaelena, and in October he was named at the helm of former club Parla.

 Calero moved abroad for the first time in his career in May 2011, being appointed assistant to Dmitri Cheryshev at Russian Premier League side Volga Nizhny Novgorod.
 He subsequently returned for another spell at Parla before being appointed in charge of Alcorcón B on 26 December 2012.

 In 2013, Calero served as Luis Milla's assistant at Al Jazira.
 On 24 March of the following year, he was appointed manager of another club he represented as a player, Atlético Pinto.